Navigating the Healthcare Maze: Medicare vs. Medicare Advantage for the Retiree

 Part B covers certain doctor's services, outpatient care, medical supplies, and preventive services.

-Part D, which is optional, covers prescription drugs.
+Part D covers prescription drugs.

 On the other hand, Medicare Advantage Plans, often called 'Part C,' are an 'all-in-one' alternative to Original Medicare.
 These 'bundled' plans include Part A, Part B, and usually Part D. Most often, they provide additional benefits such as dental, hearing, and vision coverage, which are not included in Original Medicare.